wdlkmpx/unace1/README.md

 ## UNACE1

-Copyright by Marcel Lemke.
-GPL2

-The unace1 utility is used for extracting, testing and viewing the contents of archives created with the ACE archiver.
+The unace1 utility (by Marcel Lemke) is used for extracting, testing and viewing the contents of archives created with the ACE archiver.

 ## Features (limited functionality)